aljazfrancic/stonks-bot/DEPLOYMENT.md

 # 🚀 Railway Deployment Guide

-Complete guide for deploying the Stonks Bot on Railway.
+Step-by-step guide for deploying Stonks Bot to Railway.

 ## 📋 Table of Contents